Get started - it's free!

 Create Jamf Pro API Token

-Create a Jamf Pro API Token that will be used to fetch a list of devices and their data from Jamf Pro.
+To authenticate your Jamf Pro account with Tailscale, you'll need to create a Jamf Pro API Token.
+The Jamf Pro integration uses these to fetch a list of devices and their data from Jamf Pro.

 1. In Jamf Pro, in the left-hand panel, select Settings.